Manual Integration Options

 - Add the following frameworks and mark them as optional:

-- The SDWebImage framework is required for the Braze News Feed and In-App Messaging to function properly.
+- The SDWebImage framework is required for the Braze News Feed, Content Cards and In-App Messaging to function properly.
 SDWebImage is used for image downloading and displaying, including GIFs.
-If you intend to use the News Feed or In-App Messages, please follow the integration instructions found on the SDWebImage Github Page.
+If you intend to use the News Feed, Content Cards or In-App Messages, please follow the steps below.

 From version 2.26.0, Braze iOS SDK only supports 4.x version of SDWebImage.
 If you have to use SDWebImage version 3.x, please use Braze SDK version 2.25.0 or below.